studiolo/rossconf/README.md

 This repository will contain issues that explain high-level goals, and break these down into bite-sized chunks of work.
-The issues here will link to all the necessary repositories or issues or information, so you shouldn't have to try to wrap your head around the entire exercism.io ecosystem.
+The issues here will link to all the necessary repositories and issues, so you shouldn't have to try to wrap your head around the entire exercism.io ecosystem.

 ## About Exercism